MarkCruse/k3y-open-sessions/README.md

 ## Installation

-To get started with K3Y Open Slot Finder:
+To get started with K3Y Open Session Finder:

 1. Clone this repository:
    ```bash